 The Town of Frisco community master plan identifies common community values and establishes shared quality of life policy statements.
 With a stated goal “to protect the quality and health of the natural environment in Frisco and surrounding areas, our strategy includes protecting water quality and quantity.

-The Water Conservation Act of 2004 (HB04-1365) requires all covered entities, defined as retail water providers that sell more than 2,000 ac-ft/yr, to have a State-approved water efficiency plan.
-Although the Town of Frisco is well below this threshold, the Town, along with neighboring water providers, looks to set an example for other mountain communities in preserving the natural environment and promoting conservation values and honor community values around water quality.
+The Water Conservation Act of 2004 (HB04-1365) requires all covered entities, defined as retail water providers that sell more than 2,000 acre-feet per year, to have a State-approved water efficiency plan.
+Although the Town of Frisco is well below this threshold, Frisco, along with neighboring water providers, works to set an example for other mountain communities in preserving the natural environment, promoting conservation policies, and honoring community values around water quality.
 This water efficiency plan serves to describe the Town’s history of water saving activities and future plans.
-The Town also seeks to leverage regional partnerships to effect change and encourage all residents and visitors to reduce water use.
+The Town also seeks to leverage regional partnerships to effect change and encourage all residents and visitors to reduce their water use.

-In 2017, High Country Conservation Center and five water providers in Summit County (Copper Mountain Consolidated Metropolitan District, Town of Breckenridge, Town of Dillon, Town of Frisco, and Town of Silverthorne) partnered together for the development of water efficiency plans.
-A diverse stakeholder group developed a vision statement to guide efforts in the Blue River Watershed towards regional water efficiency:
+In 2017, High Country Conservation Center and five water providers in Summit County (Copper Mountain Consolidated Metropolitan District, Town of Breckenridge, Town of Dillon, Town of Frisco, and Town of Silverthorne) worked together to develop their respective water efficiency plans.
+A diverse stakeholder group developed a vision statement to guide efforts in the Blue River Watershed towards regional water efficiency.

 The vision is for water providers to continue supplying reliable, high quality water to the residents and visitors of Summit County while also: